-For information about the decision process, application review, automatic admission, and how review works for different categories of applicants, visit Be a Longhorn's Freshman Admission Decisions (http://bealonghorn.utexas.edu/freshmen/decisions) section.
+For information about the decision process, application review, automatic admission, and how review works for different categories of applicants, visit Admission Decisions (http://bealonghorn.utexas.edu/freshmen/decisions).

-Alternative paths to admission.
+Alternative Paths to Admission

 As part of the freshman admission decision process, the Office of Admissions may invite a limited number of students to join the freshman wait list.
 The University also works to identify and develop alternative admission programs that offer prospective students a clear path to completion of an undergraduate degree at the University.
-These programs encourage applicants who are not admitted as freshmen to begin their studies at another of the state's colleges or universities.
-Such programs provide the academic and administrative support students need to successfully complete the program's requirements and to prepare them for transition to full-time enrollment at UT Austin with the goal of on-time graduation.
-In addition, applicants not admitted as freshmen are encouraged to consider the undergraduate transfer application process, which offers some students a better option for admission.
+In 2014 two such programs are in place.